Tips for outdoor decorating

 Before leaving for another season, it pays to go over the condition of your property and make any repairs to avoid nasty surprises.
 Here are some key things to do before closing up for the winter:

-• Examine the septic tank and sump pump; ensure the sump pump has backup battery power.
+Examine the sump pump and septic tank; ensure the sump pump has backup battery power.

 Devastating weather events such as heavy rainstorms are increasingly common, so it’s also crucial to take steps to prevent damage to your property from extreme conditions.
 Be sure to secure outdoor furniture or bring it inside, sign up with your utility company for outage alerts, and have a plan in place for what you’ll do in the event of a storm.
 Looking after these concerns can help prevent damage over the winter.